Vaping and hearing loss: Is there a link?

-Let’s start with the nicotine, a substance also found in regular cigarettes.
-The problem is that although some e-cigarette cartridges contain no nicotine, others contain nicotine in varying amounts, from a little to a lot.
+Nicotine, a substance also found in regular cigarettes, carries unique health risks.
 Nicotine is an addictive substance that tightens your blood vessels, including the ones in your ears.
 This restricts the blood flow oxygen to the inner ear, which leads to damage in the tiny hair cells in the cochlea that translate sound vibrations into electrical impulses for the brain.

 A study done in 2014 found there was often a significant difference in the amount of nicotine present in the cartridge and what was presented on the label.

-But you can always choose a zero nicotine option, which should be trouble free, right?
+But you can always choose a zero-nicotine option, which should be trouble free, right?
 Not necessarily.

 Propylene glycol is an alcohol-based solvent that, while not having yet been studied in terms of its use in e-cigarettes, has been studied in relation to products such as ear drops.
 Research has proven that when used topically, propylene glycol is ototoxic (i.e. harmful to the inner ear).